kjmtaylor22/cwl-cats/README.md

 # cwl-cats
 Work for CWL lab

-CWL85_pipeline.R is a sample pipeline script instructing the user on the order of operations for exploratory analysis with this data.
+Each branch from 'master' is an individual project, associated with a particular publication.
+The raw sequence data for these projects is save to the Sequence Read Archive (https://www.ncbi.nlm.nih.gov/sra).

+The functions used for each project are saved with the project files (so you don't need to find and download them individually).

 The functions named in the script are stored in separate files and must be loaded from wherever they are saved prior to use.
 Your working directory need only contain:
-	1.	a *.biom table with taxonomy included (as output by Qiime)
+	1.	a *.biom feature table (as output by QIIME2)
+	2. 	taxonomy.tsv (as output by QIIME2)
 	2.	a *.csv containing metadata
 	3.	a phylogenetic tree (*.tre) of the representative sequences (as output by Qiime)
 	4. 	the *.R file "CWL85_functions.R" in this directory, or each of the following functions individually